-The present risk assessment incorporates new data of inhalation exposure resulting from physical impaction were used to estimate dermal, oral, and inhalation ex data gaps remain that can be addressed with addition liquid-mediated migration data are available only fo testing of full scale mattresses was completed for bd mattresses for all chemicals may present an even more realistic estimation of possible consumer exposures.
+The present risk assessment incorporates new data on liquid-mediated migration and inhalation exposure resulting from physical impaction of mini-mattresses.
+These data were used to estimate dermal, oral, and inhalation exposure and internal dose.
+However, data gaps remain that can be addressed with additional laboratory studies.
+Mini-mattress liquid-mediated migration data are available only for antimony and boric acid.
+Limited testing of full scale mattresses was completed for boric acid.
+Testing of full-scale mattresses for all chemicals may present an even more realistic estimation of possible consumer exposures.